Nation Radio UK

-In June 2017, Thames Radio dropped all of its presenters and became a non-stop music station, until changing its name to Nation Radio in June 2018.
+In June 2017, Thames Radio dropped all of its presenters and became a non-stop music station, until changing its name to Nation Radio London in June 2018.
 This was because the company behind Thames Radio had acquired a radio licence from Rock Radio Scotland (which was being unused) and wanted to launch a more 'national' service which would also include a station in Wales in time.

-In 2021, DJs broadcasting on Nation Radio UK included Russ Williams and Neil Francis, with Mike Read broadcasting The Heritage Chart every Sunday at 5pm.
+In 2021, the station became known as Nation Radio UK, with DJs including Russ Williams and Neil Francis, with Mike Read broadcasting The Heritage Chart every Sunday at 5pm.

 In May 2022, broadcaster Greg Burns joined Nation Radio UK.

-Burns presents the weekday drive programme and weekend breakfast.
+In April 2025, broadcaster Roberto joined the Nation network hosting breakfast on Nation 80s and weekday evenings on Nation Radio UK.

-As of December 2022, the station broadcasts to a weekly audience of 127,000, according to RAJAR.
+As of September 2024, the station broadcasts to a weekly audience of 171,000, according to RAJAR.

+In June 2025, the station reverted to the name Nation Radio London and, on 1 August 2025, replaced Time 107.5.